tifrueh/www.tifrueh.ch/content/_index.md

 draft = false
 +++

-Hello there, and welcome to my humble website.
+Hello there, I'm Timo, welcome to my website.

-I am a computer science student and a generally techy person, and I have recently begun delving a bit more into the whole indie web / personal website thing.
-I was inspired enough by various other people's different posts to want to start my own thing.
-You'll find all those incredible posts and people (and much more) on the [link page](/links-and-blogroll).
+I am a computer science student and a generally techy person, and I have lately begun delving a bit more into the whole indie web thing.
+After some months of participating rather silently, various other people's posts (most of which you'll find on the [/links](/links-and-blogroll) page) inspired me to start my own thing.